Sokol space suit: Sokol-KR

-A version intended for use with the TKS spacecraft which was to be used as part of the Almaz programme.
-The suit was never used as the TKS never flew with a crew.
+A version intended for use with the TKS spacecraft which was to be used as part of the Almaz program.
+The suit was never used, as TKS never flew with a crew.
 Its main difference was that it was designed to work with a regenerative life support system.

 Sokol-KM and Sokol-KV

-Work on improving the Sokol-K began 1973, immediately after its introduction.
+Work on improving the Sokol-K began in 1973, immediately after its introduction.
 The Sokol-KM and KV were intermediate models on which many of the features of the Sokol-KV2 were developed, neither was ever used in space.

 To be donned, the Sokol-KM and KV split into upper and lower halves joined by zip fasteners.
-However, this feature was discarded in the Sokol-KV2 and the appendix was retained as a means of donning the suit it was thought to be more reliable than the airtight zippers the Russians were able to make.
+However, this feature was discarded in the Sokol-KV2 and the appendix was retained as a means of donning the suit—it was thought to be more reliable than the airtight zippers the Russians were able to make.
 Other changes included alterations to the fabric around the joints, to improve mobility, and improvement of the gloves, to make it easier to operate the spacecraft controls.

 The KM and KV also featured a liquid-cooled undergarment that would increase the comfort of the wearer by efficiently removing body-heat; other suits relied on the flow of air to do this.